Kisty/minigalaxy/README.md

 The windows installer in wine now uses a 2-step attempt to install games.
 1. An unattended installer.
 2. In case this fails, the regular installation wizard will open. **Please do not change** the
-install directory 'c:\game' given in the wizard as this an elementary part of the wine fix.
+install directory `C:\game` given in the wizard as this is an elementary part of the wine fix.

 ## Supported languages